lausdahl/fmiSwap/README_dockerhub.md

 Running the `/work/model/run.sh` script (the `import` commands) outputs the corresponding MaBL specs obtained from parsing the multi-model files by Maestro.
 The generated files are placed in folders stage1 and transition/stage2 for mm1.json and mm2.json, respectively.

 Running the `/work/model/run.sh` script (the `interpret` command) runs the co-simulation starting in stage1/spec.mabl and swapping to transition/stage2/spec.mabl.
-The script runs Maesto with the cmd line option '-tms 50', which specifies that Maestro should pick up the swap specification in transition/stage2/spec.mabl after 50 simulation steps.
+The script runs Maestro with the cmd line option '-tms 50', which specifies that Maestro should pick up the swap specification in transition/stage2/spec.mabl after 50 simulation steps.
 This serves a means to control in details when you want the swap specification to become available and avoids the need to have additional scripts that copies the swap spec in place based on e.g. time.

 ## Playing with the example